Tennessee State Route 477

 State Route 477 (SR 477), also known as Cummins Mill Road, is a 5.4 mi state highway in Jackson County, Tennessee.
 It connects SR 290 in Bloomington Springs with SR 135 near Dodson Branch, and it provides access to Cummins Falls State Park.

-Route description

 SR 477 begins at an intersection with SR 290 in Bloomington Springs.
 The highway travels to the northeast.
 About half-way between its termini, it passes Cummins Falls State Park.
 SR 477 crosses over the Blackburn Fork River and proceeds in a northeasterly direction until it meets its eastern terminus at an intersection with SR 135.